If you're planning a trip to Moscow, chances are you're planning on seeing the famous Red Square — here's what you can't miss.

 Don't miss out on these 10 must-see places when visiting this historic square in Moscow.
 Click here for more tips about living in and visiting Russia.

-Interested in visiting Russia?
-How about volunteering and living there?
-Click the button below to learn more about what ILP volunteers in Russia are doing.
+Click that button to see more about what the ILP volunteers in Russia are up to: